-Carol Aronson-Shore is a New England based artist whose landscape paintings, commissioned portraits, still life and figurative paintings are included in national and international art collections.
+Carol Aronson-Shore is a New England and South Florida based artist whose landscape paintings, commissioned portraits, still life and figurative paintings are included in national and international art collections.
 Her award-winning oil paintings and drawings have been shown in more than 100 art exhibitions throughout the United States.
 She was the New England based artist selected to represent New Hampshire for the White House Bicentennial Celebration.
 The narrative painting she created, “The Green Room: A Setting for History—Our National Day of Thanks” is in the permanent collection of the White House Historical Association and is frequently exhibited in Washington, DC.
 She is a New Hampshire Lifetime Fellow in the Arts and a Professor Emeritus of the Arts at the University of New Hampshire.

 Carol has painted in various tropical locations for over 20 years.
 She now maintains a studio in South Florida which has inspired her vibrant color still lifes and abstract monotypes.

 Shown above and further below are landscape paintings in oil depicting the changing seasons in New England.
 They were featured in the 2015 art exhibition: “The Color of Light: Seasons in Portsmouth.”
 (See Exhibits for more information)

 39 North St, #8993